- What We Do

 - U.S. Global Development Lab

-An increase in Cargo Preference will cause millions of vulnerable children and adults to lose access to lifesaving food assistance around the world.
+An increase in the Cargo Preference requirement to 75 percent would cause millions of vulnerable children and adults to lose access to lifesaving food assistance around the world.

-- A return to Cargo Preference at 75 percent would be devastating for humanitarian food aid programs.
-This change would increase ocean freight transportation costs for USAID’s Food for Peace program as well as for USDA’s McGovern-Dole and Food for Progress programs by more than $75 million a year.
+- A return to Cargo Preference at 75 percent would seriously harm humanitarian food aid programs.
+This change would increase ocean freight transportation costs for USAID’s Food for Peace program by an estimated $40 million per year.1

-- Increasing transport costs by $75 million will result in thousands of fewer tons of food aid shipped to respond to emergencies around the world.
-As a result, up to 2 million fewer people in need of lifesaving emergency food aid could be reached.
+- Increasing transport costs by $40 million will result in tens of thousands of fewer tons of food aid shipped to respond to emergencies around the world.
+As a result, more than one million fewer people in need of lifesaving emergency food aid could be reached.

 - Reimbursements to USAID and USDA for excess ocean freight expenses were eliminated through the Budget Act of 2013.
-The loss of these reimbursements, also valued at approximately $75m per year,[i], has reduced the U.S. Government’s ability to reach people with lifesaving aid by more than 2 million people.
-The end of reimbursements, if combined with a new, higher cargo preference rate, would mean that a total of about 4 million fewer people would receive life-saving food aid each year.
+The loss of these reimbursements, valued at approximately $75 million per year by the Congressional Budget Office in 20132, further reduced the U.S. Government’s ability to reach people with lifesaving aid.

-- At a time when we are faced with three “Level Three[ii]” emergencies in Syria, South Sudan and Central African Republic, an increase in cargo preference would jeopardize our ability to provide life-saving assistance to millions of children and adults who are facing dire conditions due to conflict and natural disaster.
+- At a time when we are faced with four “Level Three” humanitarian crises in Syria, South Sudan, Yemen and Iraq, in addition to growing humanitarian impacts of El Nino, an increase in cargo preference would jeopardize our ability to provide life-saving assistance to millions of children and adults who are facing dire conditions due to conflict and natural disaster.

-- The proposed increase in cargo preference change would also undermine the recent gains achieved through both the 2014 Farm Bill and the 2014 Omnibus Bill to improve the efficiency of food aid programs by allowing for the significant reduction in monetization and an increase in the use of local and regional procurement, food vouchers and cash transfers.
+- The proposed increase in cargo preference change would offset much of the recent gains achieved through the 2014 Farm Bill to improve the efficiency of food aid programs by allowing for the near elimination of monetization and an increase in the use of local and regional procurement, food vouchers and cash transfers.

-Over the last six decades, the Food for Peace program has provided life-saving food assistance to more than 3 billion people in 150 countries around the world.
+- Over the last six decades, the Food for Peace program has provided life-saving food assistance to more than three billion people in 150 countries around the world.
 The ability of the U.S. Government to feed people in crisis, however, has declined substantially over the past decade.
-Mostly due to sharp increases in the costs of fuel and food, the amount of commodities that U.S. government food assistance programs have shipped has declined sharply from five million metric tons in 2002 to less than 1.8 million metric tons in 2012,
+Mostly due to sharp increases in the costs of procuring and delivering food, the amount of commodities that U.S. Food for Peace Title II programs shipped has declined from two million metric tons in 2002 to less than one million metric tons in 2014,

-Cargo Preference is a law that requires at least 50 percent of the gross tonnage of all Government generated cargo, meaning cargoes procured, furnished, or financed by the U.S. Government, to be transported on privately owned, U.S.-flag commercial vessels to the extent such vessels are available at fair and reasonable rates.
-International food assistance provided by USAID and USDA is included in the definition of “Government generated cargo.”
+Under Cargo Preference laws, at least 50 percent of the gross tonnage of most U.S. government civilian agencies’ generated cargo must be transported on privately owned, U.S.-flag commercial vessels to the extent such vessels are available at fair and reasonable rates.

 Is this a new debate?